canonical/tdx/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context or screenshots about the feature request here.

 **System report**
-If you think it would be helpful, please run the [system-report.sh](https://github.com/canonical/tdx/blob/f58ad41/system-report.sh) script on your host system and copy the output below.
+If you think it would be helpful, please run the `system-report.sh` script (located in the root directory of this repo) on your host system and copy the output below.